Pincer-org/Pincer/docs/interactions.rst

         return "pong"

-If you need access to more information, you can pass in the :data:`ctx` object.
+If you need access to more information, you can pass in the :class:`ctx <~pincer.objects.message.context.MessageContext>` object.

 .. note::
     ``ctx`` and ``self`` should be those exact names or the correct value will not be passed in.